AstraZeneca vaccine doses in U.S. should go to hard-hit countries - business group

-Healthcare & PharmaceuticalsAstraZeneca vaccine doses in U.S. should go to hard-hit countries - business group

-The U.S. Chamber of Commerce on Friday called on the Biden administration to release millions of doses of AstraZeneca (AZN.L) vaccine from storage for shipment to India, Brazil and other countries hit hard by the coronavirus pandemic.
+WASHINGTON (Reuters) - The U.S. Chamber of Commerce on Friday called on the Biden administration to release millions of doses of AstraZeneca vaccine from storage for shipment to India, Brazil and other countries hit hard by the coronavirus pandemic.

 “The vaccine doses will not be needed in the United States, where it’s estimated that vaccine manufacturers will be able to produce enough doses by early June to vaccinate every American,” Myron Brilliant, the chamber’s vice president and head of international affairs, said in a statement.